EliAndrewC/l7r/setting/l7r.md

 Bayushi Aramoro was the brother of Bayushi Shoju, the daimyo of the Scorpion Clan, when the treasonous moon cult tried to overthrow him.
 Although the moon cult was defeated, it did kill his children, and Bayushi Shoju died soon after, from wounds suffered at the hands of a poisoned blade.
 Aramoro became the new daimyo and married Shoju's widow, Bayushi Kachiko (known as the Mistress of Lies).

 There were many trees planted in Traitor's Grove in the years following the destruction of the moon cult, as those who offered knowing assistance in any way to the coup were found and executed there.
-Bayushi no Akiko Otera was a county magistrate from the neighboring Akiko House of the Bayushi family, and he was instrumental in uncovering the moon cult before the coup could strike.
+Bayushi no Akiko Otera was a county magistrate from the neighboring Akiko House of the Bayushi Family, and he was instrumental in uncovering the moon cult before the coup could strike.
 He and his karo Bayushi no Akiko Maiko were promoted and serve as agents of Bayushi Aramoro, now performing duties which Aramoro previously performed for his brother Shoju.

 Tamashikari (Soul Anchor) was the sword previously wielded by Aramoro, but now that he is daimyo he has given it to Bayushi Maiko, who unlike Otera is an accomplished duelist, and therefore a better candidate to wield the sword.
 Although there are a few more famous swords in Scorpion lands, including **Itsuwari**, their Ancestral Sword now wielded by Aramoro, there is no sword more feared than Tamashikari, which anchors itself to the souls of those it kills, ensuring that those souls may be bound to trees in Traitor's Grove at a later time.

-Those pursued by one who wields Tamashikari have been known to take their own lives rather than risk being killed by this sword, and those challenged to duels under accusation of treachery against either the Scorpion clan or the Empire have sometimes committed seppuku rather than fight in such a duel.
+Those pursued by one who wields Tamashikari have been known to take their own lives rather than risk being killed by this sword, and those challenged to duels under accusation of treachery against either the Scorpion Clan or the Empire have sometimes committed seppuku rather than fight in such a duel.
 Bayushi Maiko has seemingly completed the years of work required to root out supporters of the moon cult, during which time she used Tamashikari to kill many traitors, in duels and in surprise raids.

 With this work complete, Maiko came to Toshi Ranbo last winter on a warrior's pilgrimage, and has stayed in the city testing herself in local dojos and working her way through the Order of Bishamon's Temple relics to pray and further strengthen herself for whatever future trials lie ahead of her.